Skip to content

 Before using the CLI, you should configure it using the cuiman configure command.

-You can override settings anytime from environment variables or by using
+You can override settings anytime from environment variables or by using the --config/-c <file> option supported by most CLI commands.

 Basic Settings